 How many people are in the workshop?

-Because this workshop is hands on, the size is limited to 20 people.
+The size is limited to 30 people.
 This allows everyone to get personal attention, ask questions, and discuss how the tools and lessons apply to your particular product.

 What will I learn?